sivadboon/AI-lysis/README.md

 ## 🚀 Features

-- Upload multiple CSV or Excel files.
+- Upload CSV or Excel file.
 - Automatically detect and clean missing values and datetime formats.
 - Generate statistical summaries and visualizations (histograms, boxplots, correlation heatmaps, pair plots).
 - Ask questions about your dataset using natural language.